-Individuals that may act as Qualified Environmental Professionals under the Riparian Areas Protection Regulation are defined under Section 21 of the regulation.
+Individuals that may act as Qualified Environmental Professionals under the Riparian Areas Protection Regulation (RAPR) are defined under Section 21 of the regulation.

 The Qualified Environmental Professional must be acting under their professional association’s code of ethics and subject to the organization's disciplinary action.